 2. Or you may pay separately and simply e-mail in this completed form to the e-mail address: email@example.com.

-Total inclusive costs of conference (room, all meals, registration fee: if paid before May 1, 2014):
+Total inclusive costs of conference (room, all meals, registration fee: if paid by June 25 2014):

 Type or print legibly.
 List name and organization (if any) as you want it to appear on your name tag.